metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

-- `api_group` (String) APIGroup is the group for the resource being referenced.
-If APIGroup is not specified, the specified Kind must be in the core API group.
-For any other third-party types, APIGroup is required.
+- `api_group` (String) APIGroup is the group for the resource being referenced.If APIGroup is not specified, the specified Kind must be in the core API group.For any other third-party types, APIGroup is required.
-- `namespace` (String) Namespace is the namespace of resource being referenced Note that when a namespace is specified, a gateway.networking.k8s.io/ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
-See the ReferenceGrant documentation for details.
-(Alpha) This field requires the CrossNamespaceVolumeDataSource feature gate to be enabled.
+- `namespace` (String) Namespace is the namespace of resource being referencedNote that when a namespace is specified, a gateway.networking.k8s.io/ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
+See the ReferenceGrant documentation for details.(Alpha) This field requires the CrossNamespaceVolumeDataSource feature gate to be enabled.

 <a id="nestedatt--spec--mon--stretch_cluster--zones--volume_claim_template--spec--resources"></a>